Isernia: Fontana Fraterna

 The “Fontana Fraterna” is a refined public fountain with six water jets, with an unusual arcade-shape, made of blocks of calcareous, compact stone.
 It is built of Roman and Romanesque materials, and had been restored in 1835.

 The fountain has articulated into three fillets laid one upon the other.
 From below, there is a series of smooth fillets (the one on the left is a Roman-epoch and fragmentary epigraph with the letters AE PONT, while in the centre there is a mat decorated with dolphins and a Roman-age flower, probably coming from a sepulchral building), then there is a median fillet with a series of six round arches supported, on the left side, by little circular columns and on the right side, by little octagonal columns.

 Above these columns there are some capitals of re-employment.
 Two capitals have trapezoidal-plant abacus and perhaps adorned a window splay.
 The higher fillet presents a line of smooth ashlars on which twelve little hanging arches set, supported by little brackets adorned with zoomorphic, phytomorphic and geometric motives.
 On the bottom of the fountain, on a second level in respect to the arcade, you can distinguish two blocks of Roman age with some swags and a funerary epigraph dedicated to the god Mani.
 On its right side there is a third high-mediaeval epigraph, situated between two lion statues, referring to the building of a fountain.
 A deep study of the surfaces allows to verify that the blocks were worked on several occasions, with an extremely long interval, and that come from an undefined number of buildings of the town.
 Therefore, the handiwork represents an interesting abacus of workings, decorative elements, an exemplar of material culture with centuries of town history written on.

 La Pineta

 Isernia La Pineta is an archaeological excavation site containing thousands of bones and stone tools covering 20000 m2.
 It was discovered in 1979, by an amateur naturalist who noticed a bone sticking out of the side of a cut that had been created by the construction of the Napoli-Vasto motorway.
 The site was clearly created by humans, but its purpose is still unknown.
-The man who lived there was called Homo Aeserniensis.